Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Data generation, collection, and evaluation

 The simulations mimic experiments of free-surface homogeneous turbulence where turbulence is generated far beneath the water surface and diffuses towards the surface through self-interaction of turbulence vortices and viscous diffusion, with turbulence generated by an oscillating grid \citep[see, e.g.,][]{Thompson1975, brumley1987, herlina_experiments_2008,Lacassagne2017} or jets with zero net flow \citep[e.g.][]{Variano2013,Jamin2024, ruth2024, babiker2025}.
-In the simulations, the non-dimensional, incompressible Navier--Stokes equations and continuity equation are solved on a three-dimensional domain, with periodic boundary conditions in horizontal directions, a free-slip boundary at the bottom, and a free surface boundary on the top.
+In the simulations \cite{aarnes2025,xuan2019, guo2010}, the non-dimensional, incompressible Navier--Stokes equations and continuity equation \replace{are}{ were } solved on a three-dimensional domain, with periodic boundary conditions in horizontal directions, a free-slip boundary at the bottom, and a free surface boundary on the top.
 The latter is enforced by the dynamic and kinematic boundary conditions and tracked by a surface-adhering grid that undulates in the vertical direction as the surface elevation varies.
-Turbulence is generated in the center region of the domain by random linear forcing \cite{lundgren2003, rosalesLinearForcingNumerical2005}, modulated by a depth-dependent function which is strongest in the center of the domain and drops to zero well below the surface-influenced region (see Fig. \ref{fig:DNSexp}a).
+Turbulence is generated in the center region of the domain by random linear forcing \cite{lundgren2003, rosalesLinearForcingNumerical2005}, modulated by a depth-dependent function which is strongest in the center of the domain and drops to zero well below the surface-influenced region [see Fig. \ref{fig:DNSexp}(a)].
 The top region, denoted the `free region', is free from random forcing.
-Only data from the free region is used in the analysis.
-Surface tension is neglected in the simulations, which has little effect on the degree of correlation between surface and bulk as long as the flow is in the high-Weber-number regime (see extensive discussion in \cite{aarnes2025}).
+Only data from the free region are used in the analysis.
+Surface tension is neglected in the simulations, which has little effect on the degree of correlation between surface and bulk as long as the flow is in the high-Weber-number regime (see extensive discussion in \cite{aarnes2025}). \ajo{The mesh sizes of the two DNS datasets are \(128 \times 128 \times 348\) and \(256 \times 256 \times 660\), for the low and moderate Reynolds number case, denoted S1 and S2 in Table \ref{tab:case_details}, respectively.}

+\replace{In the experiments, turbulence is }{ The experimental flow data are from the experiment of Babiker \emph{et al.}~\cite{babiker2025} where full details can be found.
+Turbulence was } generated by randomly actuated water jets below the water surface in a rectangular tank (see Fig.~\ref{fig:DNSexp}(b); note that only the two bottom rows of the jets \replace{are}{ were } active).